quinscape/domainql-form/docs/component-reference.md

 ------|------|-------------
 basePath | string | Optional property to define a common base path for the fields contained within. (e.g. basePath="foos.12" would prefix all fields' name attributes so that &lt;Field name="name"/&gt; would end up being &lt;Field name="foos.12.name"/&gt;
-className | string | Additional HTML class for this form block style | object | Additional CSS styles for this form block.
+className | string | Additional HTML class for this form block options | Form options | Form options.
+Options here overwrite options inherited from a FormConfigProvider style | object | Additional CSS styles for this form block.
-… | config props | See "Form Config Props" below
-## Form Config Props
+## Form Options

 These properties are available in &lt;Form/&gt;, &lt;FormBlock/&gt; and &lt;FormConfigProvider/&gt; and are inherited from the &lt;Field/&gt; components.